 Hours of Practice & Mentoring

 Now, for the fun part.
-Once you’ve started studying your Graduate Certificate, you must accrue 1000 (yes, one thousand) hours of practice hours in diabetes education.
+Once you’ve started studying for your Graduate Certificate, you must accrue 1000 (yes, one thousand) hours of practice hours in diabetes education.

 You have four years to accrue this, however, 60% (600 hours) must be completed within the 12 months immediately prior to your application.
 You can start to build up these hours from the moment you complete your Graduate Certificate.